doctorofdata/doctorofdata.github.io/_posts/2024-12-10-semantic-search.md

 excerpt_separator: <!--more-->
 ---

-This demonstration involves using a technique called semantic re-ranking as a means for improving the search relevance of results retuned using the Wayfair WANDS dataset as a benchmark for accuracy.
+This demonstration involves using a technique called semantic re-ranking as a means for improving the search relevance of results returned using the Wayfair WANDS dataset as a benchmark for accuracy.

 <!--more-->